Jensen 541

 The Jensen 541 is an automobile which was produced by Jensen Motors from 1954 to 1959.
 It was first exhibited at the London Motor Show in October 1953, and production started in 1954.

-The 541 used fibreglass bodywork mounted on a steel chassis and was fitted with a straight-six engine, three SU carburettor version of the 4-litre Austin engine and four speed transmission with optional Laycock de Normanville overdrive.
+The 541 used fibreglass bodywork mounted on a steel chassis.
+It was fitted with a 4-litre Austin D-Series engine with three SU carburettors, mated to a four speed manual transmission with optional Laycock de Normanville overdrive.

-The body consisted of three major mouldings and the entire front was rear hinged and could be raised for engine access.
+The body consisted of three major mouldings.
+The entire front was rear-hinged and could be raised for engine access.
 The doors were aluminium.
-Suspension was independent at the front using coil springs with a Panhard rod located rigid axle and leaf springs at the rear.
-A choice of wire spoked or steel disc wheels with centre lock fitting was offered.
-At first the car had servo assisted 11 in drum brakes but from 1956, the newly introduced 541 Deluxe version featured Dunlop disc brakes both front and rear—the first British four seater thus equipped.
+Suspension was independent at the front using coil springs, with a Panhard rod located rigid axle and leaf springs at the rear.
+A choice of wire-spoked or steel disc wheels with centre lock fitting was offered.
+Early cars had servo assisted 11 in drum brakes but from 1956 on, the newly introduced 541 Deluxe version featured Dunlop disc brakes both front and rear—the first British four seater thus equipped.

-It was also a luxurious car with the well equipped interior featuring leather seats as standard.
-The individual seats in front separated by a high transmission tunnel and the rear seats had a small centre armrest and could also be tilted forwards to increase luggage space.
+It was considered a luxurious car, with the interior featuring leather seats as standard.
+The individual seats in front were separated by a high transmission tunnel, and the rear seats had a small centre armrest and could be tilted forwards to increase luggage space.
 Standard colours (1955) were black, ivory, imperial crimson, moonbeam grey, Boticelli blue, deep green and Tampico beige.